renovate-bot/zw/docs/getting_started/02_overview.md

 ```

 The exclamation mark in `atload'!…'` is to track the functions allowing the
-plugin to be unloaded, as described [here](Ice#atclone-atpull-atinit-atload).
+plugin to be unloaded, as described [here](../guides/ice#atclone-atpull-atinit-atload).
 It might be useful for the multi-prompt setup described next.

-## Automatic load/unload based on condition
+## Automatic load/unload based on condition {#automatic-loadunload-based-on-condition}

 Ices `load` and `unload` allow defining when you want plugins active or
 inactive.
 For example: